-If you have MTHFR mutation like me, this quote is for you…
+If you have an MTHFR mutation like me, this quote is for you…

-So, I took iron, B vitamins active form, and keeping my Eutyrox in the morning, and iron for the afternoons.
+So, I took iron, B vitamins active form, and kept my Eutyrox in the morning, and iron for the afternoons.

-It all has a lot of sense … We need iron to transport the oxygen through our body.
-So its normal that someday there comes to a short-circuit somewhere in our body if we are anemic all of our life.
+It all has a lot of sense … We need iron to transport oxygen through our body.
+So it’s normal that someday there comes to a short-circuit somewhere in our body if we are anemic all of our life.
 That’s how I explained it to myself, it sounds reasonable…

-BTW, my second daughter, My Little Liily of the Valey has perfect blood work.
+BTW, my second daughter, My Little Lily of the Valey has perfect blood work.
 Don’t know if it would have been like that anyway.
 But I believe my supplements helped.